 A few suggestions to bring people together and get them bought in.

 Only 17% of employees actually enjoy the meetings they attend.
 So, how do we change up everyone’s expectations?
 Start at the beginning.
-You can kick things off by easing social tensions with an icebreaker or by capturing the room’s attention like Steve Jobs and other execs.
+You can kick things off by easing social tensions with an icebreaker or by capturing the attention of everyone in the conference room like Steve Jobs and other execs.
 We put together a few examples for each scenario to have you opening meetings with vim and vigor.

 You’ll first want to identify what type of meeting you’re hosting, the amount of time you have, and the personalities you have present.
 With a lot of higher-ups and a chock-full agenda of serious topics, it’s maybe not the best place to open with “What’s your favorite ice cream?”
 But, if you are gathering together a fun-loving team of associates that don’t sit together full time, it could be a great opportunity to loosen everyone up with an icebreaker.